djagerif/comfort2mqtt/README.md

 [cytech]: http://www.cytech.biz/index.html

 ## About
 This Addon is used to bridge an IP connected Cytech Comfort II ULTRA Alarm system to MQTT for use in Home Assistant.
-Other Comfort systems are also supported but has not been tested.
+Other Comfort systems are partially supported but has not been tested.

 ⚠️ This software is neither certified nor endorsed by Cytech Technology Pte Ltd.